Jtoosh/chess/notes.md

 - `--oneline --graph` flag on `git log`: will print prettier git log that takes up less space
 - `git tag <TAG-NAME>` : will apply a tag to the current or specified commit
 - `--tags` flag on `git push`: will include tags in the commit.

+### Phase 4 Notes

+I'm going to begin by identifying relationships and characteristics of my database, and what my tables should be.

+#### DB Schema

+- 3 tables: Users, containing UserData JSON strings.
+Games, containing GameData JSON strings, and Auth, containing AuthData JSON Strings.
+- There is a 1-to-1 relationship between Users and AuthDate.
+There is a Many-to-1 relationship between users and games.